ehorvat1/Openhab_Widgets/Energy_Summary/README.md

 in v3, Changes to v2:
 1) added a 2nd Item to Non Fossile Block.
 31.Mar 2024
 2) removed arrow icon in solar block
+3) Power animation from solar cto house corrected.
-3) Battery animation modified.
+4) Battery animation modified.
 Follows now itemBattery2 which should be linked to Battery charging/discharging power (showing charging when > 0, Discharging if < 0).